apupier/devsandbox-camel/camelq/level1simple-soap/Readme.md

+## Play with this lab in the Developer Sandbox

+Follow the guidelines in this [blog article](https://developers.redhat.com/articles/2023/10/06/try-camel-quarkus-developer-sandbox-red-hat-openshift) to run this demo/lab in the Developer Sandbox.

 ## Running JUnits

 The service includes a JUnit to showcase how unit testing can be implemented for Camel Quarkus implementations.